-Shareholders who wish to nominate persons for election to the Board at our 2021 Annual Meeting or who wish to submit a proposal to be acted on at our 2021 Annual Meeting, but who do not intend for such proposal to be included in the Company's proxy materials for such meeting, must provide written notice of the director nomination or proposal no earlier than December 29, 2020, which is the 120 th day prior to the first anniversary of the date we released this Proxy Statement to our shareholders for this year's Annual Meeting, and must be received in writing no later than the close of business on January 28, 2021, which is the 90 th day prior to the first anniversary of the date we released this Proxy Statement to our shareholders for this year's Annual Meeting.
-However, if we change the date of our 2021 Annual Meeting by more than 30 days from the anniversary of this year's Annual Meeting, such nominations and proposals must be received in writing no earlier than the close of business (CET) on the 120 th day prior to the date of the 2021 Annual Meeting, and by no later than the close of business (CET) on the later of (a) the 90th day prior to our 2021 Annual Meeting and (b) the 10 th day following the day we first publicly announce the date of our 2021 Annual Meeting.
+Shareholders who wish to nominate persons for election to the Board at our 2021 Annual Meeting or who wish to submit a proposal to be acted on at our 2021 Annual Meeting, but who do not intend for such proposal to be included in the Company's proxy materials for such meeting, must provide written notice of the director nomination or proposal no earlier than December 29, 2020, which is the 120th day prior to the first anniversary of the date we released this Proxy Statement to our shareholders for this year's Annual Meeting, and must be received in writing no later than the close of business on January 28, 2021, which is the 90th day prior to the first anniversary of the date meeting and the proxy Statement to be business on January 28, 2021, which is the 90th day prior to the first anniversary of the date meeting and the proxy Statement to be business on January 28, 2021, which is the 90th day prior to the first anniversary of the date we released this Proxy Statement to our shareholders for this year's Annual Meeting.
+However, if we change the date of our 2021 Annual Meeting by more than 30 days from the anniversary of this year's Annual Meeting, such nominations and proposals must be received in writing no earlier than the close of business (CET) on the 120th day prior to the date of the 2021 Annual Meeting, and by no later than the close of business (CET) on the later of (a) the 90th day prior to our 2021 Annual Meeting and (b) the 10th day following the day we first publicly announce the date of our 2021 Annual Meeting.